-Second, a NaNoWriMo update: After a rough first week, I'm finally catching up on my word count.
-It's fascinating, working from the POV of OCD itself.
+Second, after a rough first week, I'm finally catching up on my NaNoWriMo word count.
 Trying to create a relatable character out of a mental illness while staying true to the nature of that illness and the fact that the OCD is, essentially, a "villain" in this story is a wonderful challenge.
-I'm enjoying it a lot. :)
+I'm enjoying it a lot. 😊 Yay for #OCDStory!

-Another one of my "fans" sticks strongly in my mind because of the incredible enthusiasm she had for my writing.
+Another one of my "first fans" stands out in my mind because of her lasting enthusiasm for my writing.
 Through middle and high school, even as we drifted apart, she continued to seek me out for my books and even got her mom interested in them.
 I had a really surreal conversation with the both of them at the beginning of high school when she returned a rough copy of my book to me.
 Until then, I hadn't known she had shared it, but her mom's words of praise mingling with hers made me feel like a "real" writer for maybe the first time.
-If I had to name one "first fan," she would probably be the one I'd think of first.

-In between elementary and middle school, I joined an online writing community where I got another set of "first fans," many of whom I got to meet last summer at Ch1Con!
-(The story of my Ch1Con 2014 experience is available here.)
-They, too, mean a lot to me.
-When I started getting replies on the first chapter I ever posted on that community, I printed them out.
-All of them.
-They made me so happy!
-I don't have them anymore, but I remember that, that feeling, and how much I meant to have other writers telling me I had something good!
+In between elementary and middle school, I joined Write It!, where I found my writing friends, who form another set of important "first fans."
+Many of them I got to meet last summer at Ch1Con, which was awesome!
+They also mean a lot to me as a novelist.
+When I got replies on the first book chapter I ever posted on those online message boards, I printed all of them out.
+I don't have them anymore, but I remember how incredibly happy I was to have other writers telling me I had something good!
 It was through Write It! that I learned how to take critique and rejection--and how to give it.
 It was there that I first envisioned the place I could occupy in the writing community.
 I wouldn't be the person I am today without those girls.

-I guess what I want to say here is that writers get a lot of rejections, critique, and heartbreak in their careers, but we also get a lot of support and love through our fans.
+I guess what I'm trying to say here is that writers get a lot of rejections, critique, and heartbreak in their careers, but we also get a lot of support and love.
 My fanbase may be very small right now, but they still mean the world to me.
-So thank you, guys.
+So thank you.
 Thank you so very much. 😊

 Why I Hate James Pat...